This information is intended for use by health professionals

 Megaloblastic anaemia, hematopoietic disorders, eosinophilia, lymphoproliferative disorder (partly reversible), lymphadenopathy, bone marrow depression (especially at high-dose of methotrexate) is most frequently manifested by thrombocytopenia (which are usually reversible), neutropenia, leukopenia, pancytopenia, agranulocytosis, anaemia, aplastic anaemia, immunosuppression, lymphoproliferative disorders (frequency very rare) or any combination may occur.
 Infection or hypogammaglobulinaemia, haemorrhage from various sites.
 Bone marrow depression may lead to decreased resistance to infection and sepsis.

 Mucositis, stomatitis, gingivitis, hematemesis, melena, pancreatitis, enteritis, gastrointestinal ulceration (including oral ulcers) and bleeding, malabsorption, toxic mega-colon, dyspepsia, abdominal pain, anorexia, nausea, vomiting, diarrhoea.

 Gastrointestinal disorders frequently require dosage adjustment.
-Ulcerative stomatitis and diarrhoea require interruption of therapy; otherwise hemorrhagic enteritis and death from intestinal perforation may occur.
+Ulcerative stomatitis and diarrhoea require interruption of therapy; otherwise haemorrhagic enteritis and death from intestinal perforation may occur.

 Hepatic toxicity resulting in increase of transaminases (ASAT, ALAT), alkaline phosphatase and bilirubin, decrease in serum albumin, acute hepatitis, periportal fibrosis or hepatic cirrhosis, hepatic failure, fatty degeneration of liver, reactivation of chronic hepatitis or death.